Southern Bluefin Tuna – Thunnus maccoyi – How to Catch

 In general deep water ocean trolling for bluefin tuna is a somewhat “hit and miss” affair.
 The waters off the South Island’s West Coast are often rough, and there is almost always a considerable swell running.
 Look for surface activity signalled by the presence of mollymawk and shearwaters.
 Expect bluefin to make a powerful surface run when first hooked that may take out several hundred meters of line.
 As the fish begins to tire it will most likely go deep and slug it out well beneath the boat circling in an anti-clockwise direction.
 On lighter lines, this battle can easily drag on for many hours.

-The flesh of the southern bluefin tuna is excellent eating and is much prized in Japan particularly fish caught late in the season when the flesh has its highest fat content.
+The flesh of the southern bluefin tuna is excellent to eat and is much prized in Japan, particularly fish caught late in the season when the flesh has its highest fat content.

-Southern Bluefin Tuna – Thunnus mccoyi – with Gary Wilson
+Southern Bluefin Tuna – Thunnus maccoyi – with Gary Wilson

-Exquisitely coloured blue-black above with silvery white belly.
-First dorsal fin grey with a yellowish tinge, with 2nd dorsal a reddy brown and anal fin silver.
+Exquisitely coloured blue-black above with silvery-white belly.
+The first dorsal fin is grey with a yellowish tinge, with 2nd dorsal a reddy brown and the anal fin silver.
 All other ﬁnlets are bright yellow with tinges of black.
-By Far and away the largest of the tuna species present in South Island waters.
-The average size for this tuna species is 40cm to 1.5m and average weight 20 – 50kg although large specimens can reach lengths of over 2 meters and top a massive 180kg in weight.
+By far and away, the largest tuna species are present in South Island waters.
+The average size for this tuna species is 40cm to 1.5m and the average weight is 20 – 50kg although large specimens can reach lengths of over 2 meters and top a massive 180kg in weight.

-From here it is believed that the bluefin retraces their steps again making their way back to the tropics to breed.
+From here it is believed that the bluefin retraces its steps again making its way back to the tropics to breed.

 The primary area for targeting bluefin in the deep south is in the wild and rugged waters off the Fiordland coast here the angler has the choice of chartering one of the local operators, or if they are really keen, trailering their own rig into either Milford or Doubtful Sounds, and motoring the 20 or so km out to the heads each morning before setting their gear.
 The drawback with the latter system is two-fold.